 |Indonesia (e)||Introduced a step-wise approach for implementing the legality assurance system (SVKL) by type of producer||2013-2014||200,000||2.0|

 Notes: a.
 Pacheco et al. (2016); b.
 Cerutti and Lescuyer (2011); c.
 Mejia et al. (2015); d.
 Rodas and Stoian (2015); e.
 Obidzinski et al. (2014)

-In Indonesia, we supported small-scale furniture producers in the district of Jepara (120,000 workers, USD $800 million of annual trade) in organizing participation in furniture tradeshows in Jakarta and internationally; establishing a furniture maker association; constructing a web-based selling system, securing timber supply; and qualifying for the Timber Legality Assurance System (SVLK by its acronym in Indonesian).
+In Indonesia, FTA supported small-scale furniture producers in the district of Jepara (120,000 workers, US$800 million of annual trade) in organizing participation in furniture tradeshows in Jakarta and internationally; establishing a furniture maker association; constructing a web-based selling system, securing timber supply; and qualifying for the Timber Legality Assurance System (SVLK by its acronym in Indonesian).
 The association became the main platform for training and facilitation activities, and served to attract the attention of the local parliament.
-Association members earn 20% more than non-members do.
+Association members earn 20 percent more than non-members do.
 The research team drafted a “Jepara Furniture Roadmap” which was adopted almost verbatim into a local law.